 Choosing a natural toothpaste can be daunting.
 Even after reading the label, some of the ingredients may still be a mystery, not to mention that there's a huge variety of options!
 But have no fear - we've broken down the decision-making process into bite-sized pieces so you can make the best choice for yourself (and your teeth).

-There are currently no set guidelines on what exactly constitutes a “natural” toothpaste, so the definition may vary depending on the brand.
+There are currently no set guidelines on what exactly constitutes a “natural” toothpaste, so the definition may vary depending on the brand and your own standards.
 Big-brand toothpastes typically contain ingredients like parabens, detergents, and sulfates, which act as preservatives and foaming agents.

 However, these ingredients are often not natural and may cause irritation for some people.
-Natural toothpastes tend to be free of preservatives, foaming agents, dyes, and other artificial ingredients.
-They often contain ingredients like charcoal, coconut oil, and tea tree oil.
+Natural toothpastes tend to be free of preservatives (other than glycerin), foaming agents, dyes, and other artificial ingredients.
+They often contain ingredients like tea tree oil, coconut oil, and more.

 Coconut oil contains a fatty acid called lauric acid that has many potential health benefits, including benefits for your teeth.
 When used in toothpaste, the lauric acid in coconut oil can help fight harmful bacteria in your mouth that cause bad breath, tooth decay, and gum disease.